 For the proof of Theorem~\ref{thm:SSSS}, we need distortion bounds and lower bounds on the derivative, see Lemma~\ref{lem:distn}.
-Uniformity of the bounds for the sequence of maps is important and follows from non-positive Schwarzian derivative and the uniform extendibility (\emph{aka} Koebe space) for the induced maps.
+Uniformity of the bounds for the sequence of maps is important and follows from non-positive Schwarzian derivative and the uniform extensibility (\emph{aka} Koebe space) for the induced maps.
 If we assume the conclusions of Lemma~\ref{lem:distn} hold for our sequences, we can prove Theorem~\ref{thm:SSSS}.
 For further results, we just need some iterate of our induced maps to be expanding---the uniformity of Lemma~\ref{lem:expandingscheme} is unnecessary ($N,K$ may depend on $f$) for our purposes.
 Expansion follows from uniform bounded distortion for iterates of the induced maps.
 For fixed maps, therefore, we could just assume some distortion bounds as done in \cite[Definition~1.10]{PrzRL}; for sequences of maps we would need to assume uniformity in these bounds.
 For simplicity we assume non-positive Schwarzian derivative.
-We choose non-positive rather than negative because if one considers an infinitely-renormalisable quadratic map, the limit maps in renormalisation theory \cite[Theorem~1]{Sullivan} automatically have non-positive Schwarzian derivative, and this will be useful in applications of this work.
+We choose non-positive rather than negative because if one considers an infinitely-renormalisable quadratic map, the limit maps in renormalisation theory \cite[Theorem~1]{Sullivan} automatically have non-positive Schwarzian derivative, and this will be useful in applications of this work, see \cite{DobMih19}.

-\subsubsection{Return maps in the Hofbauer extension}
+\subsection{Return maps in the Hofbauer extension}